canmod/macpan2/inst/starter_models/macpan_base/README.md

 estimate on $\mathcal{R}_0$ (for a given set of parameters?)

 In our case, our focal model includes phenomenological heterogeneity and setting S to 0, leads to 0^0 issues.
-SW said: “The way out, I think, is to realize that the kernel method assumes we are at the beginning of the epidemic and therefore that S/N ~ 1.
-In this case, FOI reduces to beta
-\* I / N, which presents no issue.
-So we do not need safe_power.”
+The way out, I think, is to realize that the kernel method assumes we are at the beginning of the epidemic and therefore that S/N ~ 1.
+In this case, FOI reduces to beta \* I / N, which presents no issue.
+So we do not need safe_power.

-Update focal model model to remove inflow to E (ensuring no new susceptibles reach E).
+Update focal model model to remove inflow to E (ensuring no new susceptible individuals reach E).
 This update also automatically turns off outflow from S, which is also what we want because this makes S/N ~ 1.
 In this case we don’t initialize S to 0.
 We have N = N_focal (full population), `N_cohort` = cohort population (1 in this case).

 ``` r
 cohort_model_ph = (